 Having been to London lots of times, I can only concur with the others - lots of great choices.
 If you are a bit like me and do not have to visit every museum, but prefer just being in London, walking to and around Covent Garden is great, as is relaxing in Hyde Park and in the Kensington/Notting Hill- area.
-Best of all - 3-4 days in London will only make you want to come back. :-) Have a nice trip. :-) over 6 years ago
+Best of all - 3-4 days in London will only make you want to come back. :-) Have a nice trip. :-) almost 7 years ago

 I don't think anyone has mentioned it yet or at least not in depth, but definitely make sure to see a show in London's West End!
 It still remains one of my absolute favourite things to do in the capital, and most of the theatres are very central so you could easily go after a day's sightseeing if you are only in town for a few days.
 There are loads to choose from and I don't know if you're travelling alone or as a family, but Shrek the Musical (http://www.shrekthemusicaltickets.org) has just opened and is a great night out.
 If you want something a bit more nostalgic then Dreamboats and Petticoats (http://www.dreamboatsandpetticoatstickets.org) is a fantastic jukebox musical, and if you're a girly girl then Legally Blonde (http://www.legallyblondetickets.co.uk) is a safe bet!!
 Alternatively, Billy Elliot (http://www.billyelliotlondon.org) is an overall crowd-pleaser.
-Enjoy your trip! over 6 years agoAnswered by TheatreGirl via Travellr.com
+Enjoy your trip! almost 7 years agoAnswered by TheatreGirl via Travellr.com

 For sure go to the Tower of London.
 I have lived in London for many years and only got round to seeing it last summer.
 I couldn't believe I hadn't been already.
 A really fun day out.
 It is also nice in the winter time as they have an ice skating rink in the old moat which my friends have always said was fun.
 The reason I went was someone bought me and my wife attractions vouchers which we could spend on many London attractions - http://www.theatreticketvouchers.com we were able to get a good deal, and even had enough to go on the London Eye (again!) but at night which was really fun...!